CloudReactor/aws-ecs-cloudreactor-deployer/README.md

 Dashboard and can execute and schedule them in the Dashboard.

-You can also try getting the GitHub Action to work, as this project is configured to deploy the sample tasks on commit of the main branch.
+You can also try getting the GitHub Action to work, as this project is configured to deploy the sample tasks on commit of the `main` branch.
 See `.github/workflows/test_deploy.yml`.
 You'll have create your own `deploy_config/vars/staging.yml` and optionally encrypt it with Ansible Vault.
+Also you'll need to set the GitHub secrets used in `.github/workflows/test_deploy.yml` in your own GitHub account.

 The sample Tasks are implemented as simple bash scripts so no dependencies are required.

+## Need help?

+Feel free to reach out to us at support@cloudreactor.io if you have any questions or issues!
+We'd be glad to help you get your project monitored and managed by CloudReactor.